Ragusa Ibla is one of Sicily’s most beautiful towns. Make sure it’s on your Sicily bucket list.

 Opposite you will find the tourist office who are very helpful and informative.
 Grab a map from here and get exploring!

 Once you’re armed with a map then walk towards the old town of Ragusa Ibla.
 You will hit a long winding set of steps that leads you down into the old town, and the most incredible view of all the beautiful old buildings.
 It is these same views that were used many times in the hit Italian detective series, ‘Inspector Montalbano’.
+The photos don’t do the view justice.
+It’s a stunning sight, with the pastel coloured houses rising on top of one another and the hills stretching out beyond.

 If you stay until it starts to get dark then you will see the old town lit up with the orange glow of street lights, making it even more magical than it was in the day.
 We would suggest you visit Ragusa Ibla in the afternoon so that you get the daytime views on the way down and the evening views when you come back up.

-The Church of Santa Maria delle Scale-Between Ragusa Superiore and Ragusa Ibla
+The Church Of Santa Maria Delle Scale – Between Ragusa Superiore And Ragusa Ibla

 The Church of Santa Maria delle Scale is sat between Ragusa Ibla and Ragusa Superiore, on a winding street that connects the two parts of the city.
 If you walk down the stairs from Ragusa Superiore to Ragusa Ibla you can’t really miss it.
 Santa Maria delle Scale actually means “St. Mary of the Stairs”, since the church is located along the stairway.